Why Hire a UNH Franklin Pierce School of Law Grad?

 Summer Intern (On-Campus Interview) Program

 Law firms and businesses may participate in the Fall On-Campus Interview program to recruit students for the following year's summer internships and entry-level positions.
 This program minimizes the organizational work for you and your staff.
 Simply complete and return a form specifying the position qualifications, application materials, deadline, and other key information.
 We post the position, students apply for the positions for which they qualify, and after your application deadline has passed, we send you the applications in one batch.
-When you select the students to be interviewed, we schedule the interviews as you direct at the law school or your office.
+When you select the students to be interviewed, we schedule the interviews as you direct at the law school or virtually.
 Most employers request that students submit application materials around mid-August and conduct interviews in September, but if your hiring process occurs earlier or later, we are happy to work with your time frame.
 If you have questions or wish to register, please contact career.services@law.unh.edu.

-Annual Public Interest Job Fair
+Annual Public Interest & Government Job Fair

-Numerous State agencies, non-profits and public interest or social justice organizations participate in the Public Interest Job Fair each January.
+Numerous State agencies, non-profits and public interest or social justice organizations participate in the Public Interest & Government Job Fair each January.
 This is an efficient way for these employers to select volunteers to do legal work for them during the summer.
 In turn, first and second year students enjoy a wonderful opportunity to talk with practitioners and consider numerous career options.
 Employers meet with students in a job-fair format during which students drop off resumes with the organizations that interest them.
 Over the next couple of months, employers conduct interviews and select students to assist them during the summer.

-To help defray student living expenses during their summer of volunteer work, the Rudman Center sponsors the Rudman Summer Fellowship program, which awards a limited number of $4,000 fellowships to students who participate in a competitive application process.
+To help defray student living expenses during their summer of volunteer work, the Rudman Center sponsors the Rudman Summer Fellowship program, which awards a limited number of $4,800 fellowships to students who participate in a competitive application process.

 To learn more about participating in the job fair or sponsoring a Rudman Fellowship, please contact career.services@law.unh.edu.